 The research-equipment facilities in place at Gazpromneft-Catalytic Systems’ engineering centre (responsible for implementing the project) will also include pilot facilities for testing hydrotreatment and hydrocracking catalysts.

 Investment in this new high-tech catalyst production facility stands at more than RUB 30 billion.
 The project has been endorsed by the Ministry of Industry and Trade of the Russian Federation, through a special investment contract.
 Construction of the complex is expected to be complete by 2021.

 Support from the scientific community

 Gazprom Neft is developing innovative catalyst production technologies in partnership with leading Russian specialist research institutes.
-The Bereskov Institute of Catalysis (part of the Siberian branch of the Russian Academy of Sciences (RAS, Novosibirsk)), in particular, is closely involved in the National Project, and is developing technologies to produce hydrogenation-process catalysts.
+The Boreskov Institute of Catalysis (part of the Siberian branch of the Russian Academy of Sciences (RAS, Novosibirsk)), in particular, is closely involved in the National Project, and is developing technologies to produce hydrogenation-process catalysts.

 The Institute of Hydrocarbon Processing (Siberian Branch, RAS) is developing new and fine-tuning existing technologies to produce cat-cracking catalysts, in conjunction with Gazprom Neft.

 Thanks to its collaboration with Russian science and technology institutions Gazprom Neft is able to undertake the entire process cycle in product testing — from selecting the best laboratory prototypes, to running industrial tests.Gazprom Neft catalysts — and corresponding production technologies — are protected by more than 45 Russian and international patents.